-Poor nutrition, overweight kids and abuse – is there a connection:
+Overweight kids and abuse – is there a connection:

 Legally, kids have been taken away from their kids due to obesity.
 It’s happened in the UK and even here in the United States, so someone else is thinking that child abuse may mean feeding kids poorly.
 One article at USA Today notes:

 Ron Jones, a corporate wellness expert, uses the phrase “child obesity is child abuse” in his promotional materials and says the nation has turned its head the other way when it comes to accepting that concept.
 “If you gave your child a drug, you’d be held in the court.
 But if you kill them with food, that seems to be acceptable,” he says.

 A quick look around the web will show you that many well respected health experts feel that yes, making a child obese is indeed child abuse.